 Source: Governors Highway Safety Association.

 - More difficult to assess are the distractions conveyed to both pedestrians and drivers by portable devices such as smartphones.
 Although the usage of portable devices while driving is forbidden by most laws, transgressions are common.
-Further, pedestrians are increasingly distracted while walking by the usage of their devices.
+Further, pedestrians are increasingly distracted while walking by using their devices.